-Record lows and brutal wind chill hit Central U.S. as another winter storm targets the East
+Record lows and brutal wind chill hit central U.S. as another winter storm targets the East

 While I was on a WC-130J somewhere over the Pacific, my wife Sarah took over the role of weather watcher and caught this view looking down the street to the mix of hail/sleet along the Diablo Range hills northeast of Blackhawk/Danville @NWSBayArea #CAwx pic.twitter.com/GBb6jz15if— Rob Mayeda (@RobMayeda) February 23, 2022

 Several cities along the West Coast also saw the most one-day rainfall since at least the first week of January — much needed precipitation given the hot and dry pattern that has spread over the area for much of 2022.
-In San Francisco, the 44-day dry spell that ended Tuesday was the second longest on record in winter.
+In San Francisco, the 44-day dry spell that ended Tuesday was the second-longest on record in winter.

-The very chilly air aloft promoted numerous reports of small hail in California on Tuesday.
-Several inches to a foot of snow has fallen atop mountains across California and parts of the Southwest, which have seen more melt than snowfall since the New Year.
+The very chilly air aloft prompted numerous reports of small hail in California on Tuesday.
+Several inches to a foot of snow has fallen atop mountains across California and parts of the Southwest, which have seen more melt than snowfall since New Year’s.

 To the east, a warm front has allowed an above-freezing, unstable layer several thousand feet high in the atmosphere to spread over a frigid surface in Oklahoma and Texas early Wednesday.
 Thunderstorms developing in this kind of air mass can dump heavy sleet and freezing rain, quickly leading to travel and power concerns.
 Dallas is expecting about 0.1 to 0.2 inches of freezing rain, with Oklahoma City picking up a few inches of wintry mix.